joindin/joindin-api/index.md

 Joind.in's API follows a RESTful style, is available in JSON and HTML formats (so point your browser at <http://api.joind.in>), and uses OAuth2 for authentication where this is needed; all of the data publicly visible on the site is available via the API without authentication.

+We are happy for you to make whatever use of the API you wish (bear in mind we run everything from a single donated server so please implement some caching on your side and be considerate of the traffic levels you send to us).
+Please mention the source of your data, but do not use "joind.in" in your project name or imply that the joind.in project endorses your project.

 ## Global Parameters

 There are a few parameters supported on every request: